MarcinWiech/marcinwiech.github.io/_pages/about.md

 I specialize in `backend development` mainly `Java`, and I love using my skills and creativity to solve intricate buisness problems.
 My portfolio showcases some of my most exciting projects and demonstrates my ability to work with different technologies.

-When I'm not working on projects, you can find me riding a bike, visiting a casle or with a camera in my hand.
+When I'm not working on projects, you can find me riding a bike, visiting a casle or holding a camera.
 If you're interested in working together or just want to say hi, feel free to get in touch!